raosk/Exercises/Exercise2/README.md

-Just open the `index.html` in browser and code editor.
+Just open the `index.html` in a web browser and code editor.